Kurt Volker, Trump’s part-time Ukraine envoy, played role in Giuliani outreach

 Rudy Giuliani under fire over his dealings with UkraineSept.
 25, 201902:12

-And Giuliani told NBC News that he wasn’t contacted in April, after an earlier call that month between Trump and his Ukrainian counterpart.
-"I don't have any recollection of anyone reaching out to me in reference to that call," he said, "nor do I recall anything unusual happening."
+And Giuliani said he wasn’t contacted by the Ukrainians in April in reference to an earlier call that month between Trump and his Ukrainian counterpart.

-Giuliani’s unorthodox involvement in U.S.-Ukraine relations has illustrated how diplomacy with Ukraine during the Trump administration has been handled by a hodgepodge of various officials whose lines of authority are sometimes unclear.
-Although the U.S. had an ambassador to Ukraine, Trump recalled her in May, and in his June call with Zelenskiy, he described her as “bad news.”
+"Nor do I recall anything unusual happening," he added.
+But he also acknowledged he talked to Ukrainian people "all the time."

 Volker, by law, can only spend about one-third of his time working for the U.S. government, owing to his status as a “Special Government Employee.”
 That category, designed to enable private sector workers with particular expertise to serve the government temporarily, limits Volker to no more than 130 days out of any 365-day period spent on his Ukraine envoy duties.